LuckyS25/Kindness-Corner/README.md

 # Shelter-Home
 A project for all pets and animals to get them a shelter.
 Check the demo of the project.
-My first project in frontend.
+My first project in frontend development.
 <a href="https://shelterhomeforpet.netlify.app/" target="_blank"> Check Live Demo </a>